langroid/langroid/CONTRIBUTING.md

 We explicitly designed Langroid with a transparent, flexible architecture to make it easier to build LLM-powered applications, as well as to make it easier to contribute to Langroid itself.
+Feel free to join us on [Discord](https://discord.gg/2YjJ2yYQ) for any questions or discussions.

 # How can I Contribute?